CDCgov/BMGAP2/README.md

 *User can only access their own data , depending on the permission

 ### Testing the pipeline
-To verify the proper installation of the pipeline, database and dependencies, test files and expected results are located in the [test folder](./test).
+To verify the proper installation of the pipeline, database and dependencies, from NCBI, download [SRR8034137](https://trace.ncbi.nlm.nih.gov/Traces/?view=run_browser&acc=SRR8034137&display=metadata).
+Once downloaded, change the name convention from SRR8034137_1.fastq.gz and SRR8034137_2.fastq.gz to SRR8034137_R1.fastq.gz and SRR8034137_R2.fastq.gz.
+Run the test isolate and compare to the expected results found in the [test folder](./test).
-Run the test isolate and compare its results with the expected results to ensure they match.